microsoft/botframework-solutions/docs/_docs/skills/handbook/architecture.md

 When a Skill wants to terminate an ongoing dialog, it sends back an Activity with **Handoff** type to signal the completion of the current dialog.

 See the [SkillAuthentication]({{site.baseurl}}/skills/handbook/authentication/) section for information on how Bot->Skill invocation is secured.

-## Skill Middleware

-The **SkillMiddleware** is used by each Skill and is configured automatically if you use the Skill Template.

-The middleware consumes the **skill/cancelallskilldialogs** event, when the Skill receives it it clears out the active dialog stack on that active Skill.
-This is useful in interruptions - i.e. if a user asks to cancel, a Virtual Assistant can send this event to the Skill and cancel the active dialog.

 ## Interrupting Active Skills